vinnieSutz/vinnieSutz/README.md

  [^1]: Iberic languagues are similar.
 No trouble reading spanish text at all

- Currently learning JavaScript and web development!!!<br>
+ Currently learning JavaScript and web development!!!
+And Typescript eventually :D<br>
  Most of my repositories are private for personal reasons<br>

  ### Social